bcgov/design-system/components/navbar/README.md

 > > Hello.
 Link list item."

-### Text Size
-* Link text is at least 18px

 ### Converying Information
 * Hamburger icon not placed alone without a text label
-* Navbar links underline on hover to convey they are clickable
+* Navbar links underline on hover to indicate they are clickable

-### Colour Contrast
-* Contrast ratios are at least 7:1 for navbar link text (below 24px or bolded 18.66px) and 4.5:1 for header title text (24px or bolded 18.66px and above)

-### Keyboard Navigation
-* Nav bar links are supported by tab navigation for use without a mouse

 ### Learn More
 * Accessibility Contacts in Government